k2view-academy/K2View-Academy/articles/04_fabric_studio/23_web_versioncontrol.md

 ## Viewing Diffs

-The Git tool supports viewing of diffs within Web Studio, showing original and changed file side by side.
+The Git tool supports viewing of diffs within Web Studio, showing original and modified file side by side.